tomaspavlin/skolemizator/README.md

 X = forall(x_1, and(p(x_1), q(f_1(x_1)))).
 ```

-There are more soficticated examples in the file *examples.txt*.
+There are more sophicticated examples in the file *examples.txt*.